AXHLC/AXHLC/README.md

 * 🌍  I'm based in Stoke-on-Trent
 * ✉️  You can contact me at [a.chaal231@gmail.com](mailto:a.chaal231@gmail.com)
 * 🧠  I'm learning web development
-* ⚡  I have two cats named prince and brownie
+* ⚡  I play basketball

 ### Skills